daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D13: Aug 13 2017

+**Today's Progress**: Finished my jQuery study, and went back to project work.
+Figured out one of the many issues with my Random Quote Machine - I'd been trying for two weeks to use an xml query on a JSON API... sigh.

+**Thoughts:** I've found some great resources but I'm being careful on how I use them - if I take information from them I want to be sure I understand it all to come up with it again after using it.
+No copy/paste cheats!

 ## R1D11-12: Aug 11-12 2017

 **Today's Progress**: Spent all day today studying jQuery.
 Feel like I'm getting a real grip on it thanks to Codecademy - they don't spoonfeed anything.